FLC-project/GBSP/README.md

 # GBSP
-This repository contains the package for two Generalized Berry-Sethi Parsers:
+This repository contains the SW package for two Generalized Berry-Sethi Parsers:
-1) a demo Tool, written in HTML and Javascript (MGLR)
+1) a demo tool, written in HTML and Javascript (MGLR)
-2) a production tool, written in Java (GNSP)
+2) a production tool, written in Java (GBSP)
 The repository is still UNDER CONSTRUCTION.